Juliet33/Sprocket-Customer-Analysis/README.md

 ## **1. Introduction**
 This project is centered on Sprocket Central Pty Ltd, a mid size bikes and cycling accessories company situated in Australia.
-It produces 6 brands of bikes (bicycles) in different sizes and classes.
+It produces 6 brands of bikes (bicycles) in different product lines and classes.

 **The brands are as follows:**
 - Giant Bicycles